T-800a/SME.Gen/README.md

 - clear broken down convoy
 - clear road block / checkpoint

+#####Installations
+- destroy communication base (radiotower)
+- recover a UAV (and return to base)

+### Rewards
-### Rewards for completing a set (2) of missions:
+for completing a set (2) of missions:
 - MobileHQ / mobile respawn (Landrover Ambulance)
 - MWMIK Jackal (with HMG)
 - AH-6M Littlebird (with GAU-19 and 19x Hydra 70)

-### After completing two mission one vehicle will be spawned, starting with the MHQ.
+After completing two mission one vehicle will be spawned, starting with the MHQ.
 If one vehichle gets destoryed it will be respawned instead of spawning the next tiers vehicle.
 There won't be multiple iterations of the same vehicle.
 The reward vehicles can be found outside the Base in the Hangars.

 ### The time is accelerated ( 4h IRL = 24h in game )